AgoraIO-Solutions/tb_pstnBridgeSample/VoiceAPI.md

 -   url (required) – initial document URL.
 Unless otherwise configured, the following fields are added to the request for initial document:

+    -   sessionID – session ID

-    -   sessUrl – HTTP url for the call session
+    -   sessionUrl – HTTP url for the call session

     -   accessMethod – 0 for PSTN, 1 for SIP, 2 for WebCall